Plan your day, see when the RAF Museum Cosford is open. Contact us on 01902 376 200 or email@example.com

 by subscribing to the London e-newsletter

 Do your students have what it takes to be RAF Pilots?
 Can they navigate their way around a complicated route and do they have lightning reflexes?
-Find out all of these things in our exciting workshop where students use a micro:bit and coding to test their skills.
+Find out in our exciting workshop where students use a micro:bit and coding to test their skills.
 75 minute workshop, £90 per session

 National Curriculum Links: Computing (coding)